junymc/LasVegas_event/README.md

 # LasVegasEvent

-This app is for the users who is interested in the events in Las Vegas.
+This app is for the users who are interested in events in Las Vegas.
 You can find the name of the show, date/time, location and the price.
 It shows you the best deal for your event ticket.

 ## Installation